 Lastly, we recognize that there is a need to keep financial information confidential.
 Thus, an effective financial community allows people to maintain anonymity while still sharing how they are building plans for and getting help with their financial goals.

-This is why we built a social platform that not only allows people to anonymously match with experts who can help improve their financial plans, but also provides the opportunity for people to share with a community of other investors and learn from each other.
+This is why we built the Lasso app – a social platform that not only allows people to anonymously match with experts who can help improve their financial plans, but also provides the opportunity for people to share with a community of other investors and learn from each other.

-Interested in becoming a part of the GBI community?
-Sign up for early access to the platform here.
+Interested in becoming a part of the Lasso community?
+Sign up for early access to the app here.